Our garden sits behind a terraced house, one of many in this part of Highbury, North London.

 This website was first published in May 2013.
 We chose to use WordPress, because it treats every page as a work in progress.
 Nothing is ‘set in stone’, or ‘there in black and white’ & unchangeable.
 Misspelling can be corrected, photos added, new text fitted in.
-With the lockdown, we had to keep abreast of our current listings, find what had changed for each, see what was now on offer, & replace our write up with the new data.
+With the lockdown, we had to keep abreast of our current listings, find what had changed for each, see what was now on offer, & replace our write up with new data.
 We haven’t always kept up to date.
 Some websites we quoted have closed; one seller of birdseed has moved twice…

-We apologise for any errors, and for any page that looks unfinished.
+We apologise for any errors, & for any page that looks unfinished.
 Some are being redone.
 Newer, better photos, better layout… new text… For the ‘Bees’ Favourites‘ pages (under Garden on the drop-down menu), the hope was that our website make a sort of sales pitch for each flower that has lived in our garden.
 If we tell what we have learned about it and how it performed here in North London, you might be persuaded to find out more about that flower, & perhaps grow one yourself.

 Our plants get a write-up – we share their triumphs & disasters with you.
 We avoid pesticides & slug pellets, & seek out plants that are good for pollinators & other wildlife.